idris-lang/Idris-dev/docs/parserLibrary/lexer.rst

     -  .. code-block:: idris

-         *Lexer2> is 'a' <+> is 'b'
+         *parserEx> is 'a' <+> is 'b'
          SeqEat (Pred (\ARG => intToBool (prim__eqChar ARG 'a'))) (Delay (is 'b')) : Recognise True
-         *Lexer2>

   * - <|> means if both consume, the combination is guaranteed to consumer a character:

     - .. code-block:: idris

-        *Lexer2> is 'a' <|> is 'b'
+        *parserEx> is 'a' <|> is 'b'
-        Alt (Pred (\ARG => intToBool (prim__eqChar ARG 'a'))) (Pred (\ARG => intToBool (prim__eqChar ARG 'b'))) : Recognise True *Lexer2>
+        Alt (Pred (\ARG => intToBool (prim__eqChar ARG 'a'))) (Pred (\ARG => intToBool (prim__eqChar ARG 'b'))) : Recognise True

+This diagram shows the recogniser combinator with some of its constructors:

 .. image:: ../image/recogniser.png
    :width: 487px
    :height: 249px
    :alt: recogniser data structure

-There are constructors and combinators to allow the construction of the lexer definition:

-So far, this is static code, to define the lexical structure.
-To lex a given text we need to pass this to the runtime code.

-However this can only  cut up the string into a list of substrings, these must be converted into tokens so we need a way to construct tokens.
-This will also depend on the  lexical structure we require.

 Simple Expression Example for Lexer
 -----------------------------------

-On this page we will implement a lexer to lex a very simple expression, on the next page we will go on to implement a parser for it.
+On this page we will implement a lexer to lex a very simple expression as a running example, on the next page we will go on to implement a parser for it.

+First import the lexer and parser code:

 .. code-block:: idris